-Students with special financial concerns or a change in financial circumstances are encouraged to put them in writing for the Financial Aid Office to review.
-Students can direct their questions to phickey@hartsem.edu or lbrowne@hartsem.edu.
+Students with special financial concerns or a change in financial circumstances may contact the Financial Aid Office.

 Outside Scholarships and Grants:

 Students must notify the Financial Aid Office (860) 509-9545 and the Business Office (860) 509-9524 of any outside scholarships they are awarded.